HiagoACS/ListContacts/README.md

 ## 🚫 Temporarily Removed Features

 - Search for a contact by name or ID
-- CSV Export
-- CSV Import

 (These will be re-implemented later, adapted to work directly with the SQLite database.)

 ---